• Skip to primary navigation

 …at hotels.
 It is common for hotels to offer free Wi-Fi and many of them have it available throughout the whole property.
 Some hotels may only have it in reception but it is free.

-However, it’s hard to find open Wi-Fi in public places.
+However, you will not always find open Wi-Fi in public places.
 It’s not like NYC where you can find a Starbucks and use the free Wi-Fi.
-If you see a restaurant with a secure Wi-Fi connection, you can ask them for the password.
+If you are eating at a restaurant, sometimes they will post a sign somewhere their Wifi network and password.
+If you don’t see it, you can ask them for the password.
 I’ve found most places are OK with giving it out as long as you are a customer.

-If you always want Internet during your time in Costa Rica, we highly recommend getting a prepaid SIM card for your phone.
+If you always want Internet during your entire time in Costa Rica, we highly recommend getting a prepaid SIM card for your phone or renting a Wifi hot spot.
 Find out how to get a prepaid SIM card in Costa Rica.
-Car rentals also have Wi-Fi hot spots for rent so you can always stay connected.
+Car rentals also have Wi-Fi hot spots for rent.

 Read more about tipping in Costa Rica in this post.

-People are always surprised by the driving in Costa Rica and it’s something I warn people about when they are renting a car in Costa Rica.
+People are always surprised by the driving in Costa Rica.
+It’s something I warn people about when they are renting a car in Costa Rica because the driving here is not well organized due to the not so great infrastructure.

 13. San Jose’s not as bad as people make it out to be…